To protect members of the Institute for Nonprofit News, we’ve made legal resources from our peers available for a reduced cost.

 Our peers and friends protect journalism outlets in multiple capacities.
 Review your work or protect your work post publication.

 The need for a la carte prepublication of review has been one of the most-requested legal services among the INN membership, according to a recent INN study with the Reporters Committee for Freedom of the Press.
+INN has arranged with the law firm Sheppard Mullin to provide this service as described below.

 Terms of Prepublication Review agreement: